Preven-K/30-Days-Verilog-Challenge/README.md

 18. Counter II : This contains Modulo Nbit Counter and Jhonson Counter.
 19. Counter III : This contains Ring Counter and Digital Clock.
 20. Counter & Clock Divider : This contains Clock Divider which has two period of input and Gray counter.
+21. Shift Operator & Registers : This contains Shift Operators and Serial in Serial and Parallel Out Shift Registers.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------